Participants Needed!

 Data storage/retention/destruction/future use

-Questionnaires and test results will be encrypted and securely transmitted from the participant's browser to the PsyToolkit server in the United States.
-The researcher will download and save them in a coded format on a university server and delete them from the PsyToolkit server.
-During data collection, participants' identifying details will be stored separately from their results.
+Questionnaires and test results will be encrypted and securely transmitted from the participant's browser to PsyToolkit server in the United States.
+The researcher will download, save them in a coded format on a university server and delete them from the PsyToolkit server.
+During data collection, participants' identifying details will be stored separately from their responses.
 After data collection, identifying details will be deleted, and data will be de-identified.
 De-identified data can be shared with other researchers and publishers through secure repositories but will be deleted after six years.

 Anonymity and Confidentiality